The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh3.googleusercontent.com/L4R-f_B02bI2OdtMf1Asq26ro5jA2C1vRZ8ixGBnOkvgtcR_FgryI6qs-kRI9yt9QmywUyHv-aQRcs6bH0Mi7hRjbIpir_Af8klwHVJHoYvy1nBroDrmJWpbirqBQ8i83jYaChnU)

-Assize is another oGCD that does double duty, in the sense that it both heals any party members nearby and deals damage to any enemies nearby as well.
+Assize is an oGCD that does double duty, in the sense that it both heals nearby party members and deals damage to nearby enemies.

 Not only that, but it also restores 500 MP on use.

-This spell deals very respectable damage and heals a very respectable amount, making it a spell to use on cooldown consistently even if you don’t heal or deal damage.
-The MP restoration is very good on its own too.
+Assize is mostly used on cooldown for damage and MP, the healing component can mostly be seen as some free extra healing, though you can often delay other heals if the party or tank needs healing and Assize will be off cooldown soon.

 **\[Lvl 58] Thin Air**